okomok/mada/README.md

 * _metatype_ is a type. (capitalized in source code.)
 * _metavalue_ is a type which extends metatype. (uncapitalized.)
 * _metamethod_ is a type constructor. (uncapitalized.)
-* _dualvalue_ is an identifier which can e used as both value and metavalue. (uncapitalized.)
+* _dualvalue_ is an identifier which can be used as both value and metavalue. (uncapitalized.)
 * _dualmethod_ is an identifier which can be used as both method and metamethod. (uncapitalized.)

 Scala metaprogramming seems to put several restrictions: